-Semi-famous kayaker Hendrik Coetzee, 35, who billed himself as "The Great White Explorer" probably didn't intend to explore the stomach of a crocodile from the inside but that's where his career path ended up.
+December 7, 2010: Semi-famous kayaker Hendrik Coetzee, 35, who billed himself as "The Great White Explorer" probably didn't intend to explore the stomach of a crocodile from the inside, but that's where his career path ended up.

 Later, the other expedition members, Americans Ben Stookesberry and Chris Korbulic, could only watch in horror as a crocodile, which may or may not have been old Gustav, snatched Hendrik from his kayak and presumably enjoyed him for lunch.

-December 3rd, 2013.
-Maui, Hawaii.
-A man dangling his foot over the side of his kayak was attacked by an unknown species of shark, losing his foot.
+December 3rd, 2013: In Maui, Hawaii, a man dangling his foot over the side of his kayak was attacked by an unknown species of shark, losing his foot.
 He died from blood loss and shock before rescuers could get him to shore.

-April 15th, 2012 Chicago, Illinois.
-The caretaker of nesting swans being used to keep geese away from an apartment complex was in his kayak checking the animals when he ventured too close to a nest and a swan attacked him.
+April 15th, 2012: Sadly, that happened just months after I wrote this article.
+On April 15th, 2012, in Chicago, Illinois, the caretaker of nesting swans being used to keep geese away from an apartment complex was in his kayak checking the animals when he ventured too close to a nest and a swan attacked him.
 Anthony Hensley, 37, father of two little girls, drowned after the swan caused him to fall out of the boat.

 April 15th in Chicago?
-That water would be somewhere in the 45- to 55-degree range, far too cold to kayak without a wetsuit and life jacket, even near shore.
+That water would be somewhere in the 45–55˚F range, far too cold to kayak without a wetsuit and life jacket, even near shore.
 Witnesses say the animal continued to attack mercilessly when he surfaced for a second and final time.
 In an interview, his father reported him to be a "very good swimmer" (who apparently felt no need for a life jacket).